-Cermaq bases its operations on local recruitment of senior management, and in 2017 the proportion of management hired from local communities averaged 69 percent, up from 65 percent in 2016.
+Cermaq bases its operations on local recruitment of senior management, and in 2018 the proportion of management hired from local communities averaged 67 percent, down from 69 percent in 2017.
 Senior management includes the management team reporting directly to a Chief Operating Officer, and people reporting directly to Group Management team.